jundalisay/spblist/content/en/material/fallacies/string.md

 - the mismatch between gravity (spatial layer) and quantum mechanics (aethereal layer) is corrected by making the aether the mechanism behind spacetime

-{{< u d="Dec 22, 2024" u="Overhauled the post after drilling down on the simultaniety of time in Part 2, Chapter 9 of Material Superphysics Principles" >}}
+{{< u d="Dec 22, 2024" u="Overhauled the post after drilling down on the simultaneity of time in Part 2, Chapter 9 of Material Superphysics Principles" >}}

 <!--